Sunless tanning: What you need to know

 The active ingredient in most sunless tanning products is the color additive dihydroxyacetone (DHA).
 When applied, dihydroxyacetone reacts with dead cells in the skin's surface layer to temporarily darken the skin and simulate a tan.
 The coloring typically wears off after a few days.

 Will sunless tanning products protect you from a sunburn?

 Most sunless tanning products don't contain sunscreen.
 If a product contains sunscreen, the sunscreen will be effective only for a couple of hours.
 If you spend time outdoors, sunscreen remains essential.

 Sunless tanning pills, which typically contain the color additive canthaxanthin, aren't safe.
 When taken in large amounts, canthaxanthin can turn your skin orange or brown and cause hives, liver damage and impaired vision.

 Topical sunless tanning products are generally considered safe alternatives to sunbathing, as long as they're used as directed.

-The Food and Drug Administration (FDA) has approved dihydroxyacetone for external application to the skin.
+The Food and Drug Administration (FDA) has approved DHA for external application to the skin.
 However, the FDA states that DHA shouldn't be inhaled or applied to areas covered by mucous membranes, including the lips, nose or areas around the eyes because the risks of doing so are unknown.

 What's the best way to apply a sunless tanning lotion?

 - Apply in sections.
 Massage the product into your skin in a circular motion.
-Apply the tanner to your body in sections, such as your arms, legs and torso.
-Wash your hands with soap and water after each section to avoid discoloring your palms.
+Apply the tanner to your body in sections, such as your arms, then legs and torso.
+Wash your hands with soap after each section to avoid discoloring your palms.
 Lightly extend the product from your ankles to your feet and from your wrists to your hands.

 - Take time to dry.
 Wait at least 10 minutes before getting dressed.
 Wear loose clothing and try to avoid sweating.